erizov/Professor/semester_07/lecture_45_blockchain_fundamentals/proof_of_work/univer.en.md

 ## Algorithm Definition

-Proof Of Work is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Proof of Work (PoW) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Proof Of Work is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Proof of Work (PoW) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science